The Wild (Wilder Than Her) (2023) review – A middling thriller in the woods

 The glue that holds the group together is Lucey (Kayla Foster).
 The only character who even remotely approaches being likable.
 Her overly childlike worldview and unabated excitement at every little thing gets old pretty quick, however.
 Both of these two characters pale when it comes to the third friend, Finn (Kate Easton).
 Finn is an incredibly annoying character who is confrontational and antagonistic.
 A trait which doesn’t exactly make for positive interactions.

 The fact that the cast is unlikable isn’t the biggest problem, though.
 It’s the fact that the actors have zero chemistry.
 The relationships are the driving force behind the story which makes this a big problem.
-They really could have benefited from spending a decent amount of time together.
+They really could have benefited from spending a decent amount of time together before the shoot.
 They don’t feel like a natural friend group, in the slightest.
 It doesn’t help that the script is utterly abysmal.
 Some of the lines are bafflingly stupid.

 Acting is a problem, too.
 Mani lacks believability in her line delivery.
 Even when the situation calls for it, she is pretty flat.
 Her performance ranges from very monotone to shouting with little in between.
 Foster manages some moments of emotion that stand out as feeling fairly organic.
 Even if those moments come against a backdrop of stupid story telling and needless escalation.